Need Help? Just Ask.

 Most of the time, it is pedestrians who are involved in these accidents but they can also cause damage to vehicles and in some cases, drivers can sustain injuries.
 It is not uncommon for an employee to injure themselves due to an uncovered manhole or drain where adequate warning signs were not present.
 If you have sustained an injury following an accident it is important that you seek medical attention as soon as possible as your medical records will be needed when pursuing legal action.

-When making any kind of personal injury claim* it is important to determine who is liable for the cause of the accident.
-Following an accident in a public place it is likely that the local Council or Authority is responsible for the cause where the accident happened in a public place*.
+When making any kind of personal injury claim it is important to determine who is liable for the cause of the accident.
+Following an accident in a public place, it is likely that the local Council or Authority is responsible for the cause where the accident happened in a public place.
 Councils and local authorities may be held liable in cases where it can be proven that they did not adhere to the duty of care expected of them.
 They should ensure that they are regularly maintained and check for any potential hazards or issues.
-Failing to do this may be seen as breach in their duty of care.
+Failing to do this may be seen as a breach in their duty of care.

 It is important to note that if you have sustained an injury on privately-owned land, it is the responsibility of the occupier of the property to ensure that there are no potential hazards which could cause an accident to occur.
 If it is found that the accident happened as a result of negligence on their part then they will be seen as liable for the accident under the Occupiers’ Liability Act.